Skip to main content

 Scheduled tasks

-Add schedule to a task Agent to run it automatically.
+Add a schedule entry under spec.triggers[] to run an Agent automatically.
 Cron syntax reference:

 ┌─── minute (0–59)